 Sources such as the manufacturing of mercury-added products, the use of mercury in manufacturing processes and point sources of mercury emissions and releases may include not only activities cited in the annexes to the Minamata Convention but also additional activities not controlled under the Convention.
-It should be noted that while there will be a primary contaminated site, there may also be associated secondary sites with contamination because of runoff, leaching or migration from the primary site.
-In some cases, particularly with run-off into wetlands or other sensitive ecosystems, contamination at the secondary site(s) may consist mainly of methylmercury following bacterial transformation, or of other forms of mercury such as mercury sulphide, which may be generated through the sulphurization of mercury by sulphur content in the soil.
+It should be noted that while there will be a primary contaminated site, there may also be associated secondary sites with contamination because of run-off, leaching or migration from the primary site.
+In some cases, particularly with run-off into wetlands or other sensitive ecosystems, contamination at the secondary site may consist mainly of methylmercury following bacterial transformation, or of other forms of mercury such as mercury sulphide, which may be generated through the sulphurization of mercury by sulphur content in the soil.
+In many countries, there may be limited knowledge of the historical uses of sites, particularly for sites where artisanal activities have been undertaken.
+Where possible, information on potential contaminated sites should be maintained in a database.

-- 21. In the case of ASGM, identification of sites can be particularly problematic owing due to the number of potentially contaminated sites, the informal (and sometimes illegal) nature of the activity and the lack of formal records.
+18.21.
+In the case of ASGM, identification of sites can be particularly problematic owing to the number of potentially contaminated sites, the informal (and sometimes illegal) nature of the activity and the lack of formal records.
 It may be necessary to identify a cluster or region of sites that could be affected by artisanal mining and then work within that area to identify individual sites of concern.
-Information collected for the development of a national action plan pursuant to article 7 may be useful in the identification of contaminated sites. - 22.
-To develop a preliminary national inventory of potentially contaminated sites, government agencies can pool records of current and historical activities or land uses such as those mentioned above to form the basis for further investigations.
-In some jurisdictions, government agencies, businesses and private landowners are required by law to notify the competent environmental authorities if they hold land that is suspected or known to be contaminated, failing which they face financial penalties. - 23.
-In many cases, potentially contaminated sites can be initially identified by the following means (UNEP, 2015):
+Information collected for the development of a national action plan pursuant to article 7 may be useful in the identification of contaminated sites.

+19:22.
+To develop a preliminary national inventory of suspected or potentially contaminated sites, government agencies can pool records of current and historical activities or land uses such as those mentioned above to form the basis for further investigations.investigation.
+In some jurisdictions, government agencies, businesses and private landowners are required by law1 to notify the competent environmental authorities if they hold land that is suspected or known to be contaminated, failing which they face financial penalties.

+20.23.
+In many cases, suspected potentially contaminated sites can be initially identified by the following means (UNEP, 2015):